 must be prepared and approved by Town Council before July 1st.
 The budget process begins in January and it is a time in which priority expenditures should be made.

-Figure 11.1 shows an approximate snapshot of the Town’s 2016/2017 annual revenue stream.
-It should be pointed out, that the Town should strive to obtain regional, state and federal grant/funding sources for many of the 10-year capital improvement, infrastructure and Town facility projects, because of the nature of the Town’s land use and business structure.
+Figure 11.1 shows an approximate snapshot of the Town’s 2022/2023 annual revenue stream.
+It should be pointed out, that the Town should continue its efforts to obtain regional, state and federal grant/funding sources for many of the 10-year capital improvement, infrastructure and Town facility projects, because of the nature of the Town’s land use and business structure.